-Technology plays a huge role in our everyday lives.
-So much so that technology is often blamed for stifling meaningful human interaction.
-So, it is not surprising that the idea of digital automation entering their hotel experience is portrayed as undermining the delivery of customer service.
-Consequently, hotels have been legendarily slow to adopt to new technology believing their priority should be on maintaining good guest relationships.
+Without question, technology plays a huge role in our everyday lives.
+In fact, technology is so all-encompassing that it’s often blamed for stifling meaningful human interaction.
+This concern is not overlooked by those in control of hotel guest service experiences.
+The idea of a digitalized guest experience is often looked down upon by hoteliers, and consequently, hotels have been notoriously slow to adapt to new technology, believing their priority should be maintaining good guest relationships.

-This outward resistance to technological change has become something of an industry-wide, accepted truism. “[We are] Probably one of the last ones, as an industry, to adopt any new technologies,” says Daniel Tennant, General Manager at Aries Living.
+This resistance to technological change has become something of an industry-wide standard. “[We are] Probably one of the last ones, as an industry, to adopt any new technologies,” says Daniel Tennant, General Manager at Aries Living.
 “Our roots are so deep with antiqued systems.”

-Technologies that allow guests to register online, check-in, order room service, etc., doesn’t mean abandoning your guests to some impersonal “robo-hotel.”
-It’s not about replacing, or minimizing, person-to-person interaction –quite the opposite.
-The adoption of new technologies allows you to provide choice of service to your guest.
-Choice of service means flexibility and control — something we all appreciate.
-If done correctly, it can help to deliver greater personalization, a better service experience and enhance the overall guest perception of the hotel.
-And most importantly, your guests now expect it.
+Technology that allows guests to register online, check-in, order room service, etc., doesn’t mean abandoning your guests or creating some sort of impersonal ‘robo-hotel.’
+It’s not about replacing, minimizing, or eliminating person-to-person interaction.
+It’s quite the opposite.
+The adoption of new technology allows you to provide ‘choice of service’ to your guests.
+Choice of service means flexibility and control — something we can all appreciate.
+If done correctly, it can help to deliver greater personalization, give a better service experience, and enhance the overall guest perception of the hotel.
+And, most importantly, your guests now expect it.

-According to a Deloitte study more than two-thirds (67%) of hotel guests said they were most satisfied with the feeling of empowerment through technologies that allowed them the choice to drive their experience the way they wanted.
-“There is a new wave of clientele coming through that are used to ordering things online — banking, food, everything and anything,” Daniel Tennant continues, “We as an industry need to embrace new technology to service better that new waved of clientele.
+According to a Deloitte study, more than two-thirds (67%) of hotel guests said they felt most satisfied when empowered with digitalized technology, allowing them to cater their hotel experience to their personal preferences.
+“There is a new wave of clientele coming through that are used to ordering things online — banking, food, everything and anything,” Daniel Tennant continues, “We as an industry need to embrace new technology to service better that new wave of clientele.
 So often, we feel like we are giving up a level of service by going digital — but by giving the guest the choice of how they want to be served I think that is even better service.
 Choice is really about giving the guest the freedom to interact whether their preference is a face-to-face conversation or in a digital way.”

-Offering guests choice of service is good customer service.
+In today’s landscape, offering choice of service only enhances the guest experience.
 It doesn’t change the basic values of hospitality.
-What it does do is enables your staff to continue delivering an exceptional service, but now with more efficiency.
-When gusts check in, they want to get to their room.
-They don’t want to be sold.
-Upselling of ancillary items can be done pre-arrival.
-That makes the front desk experience more efficient for both staff and guest.
-If the guest wants to check out late, being able to arrange for such a service digitally saves the front desk from having to interrupt a conversation to receive the guest’s phone call – more efficiency.
+What it does do is enable your staff to continue delivering exceptional service — more efficiently than ever.
+When guests check in — often tired and worn out —they just want to get to their room.
+They don’t want to be upsold.
+Upselling can be handled pre-arrival, when guests are feeling perkier and open to upgrades.
+This expedited process makes the front desk experience more efficient for both staff and guests.
+If guests want to check out late, being able to arrange for such a service digitally saves the front desk from having to take an additional phone call, allowing them to continue performing their guest service duties without interruption.